rongayowsky/advent-of-code-2023/README.md

 Please see https://adventofcode.com/ for puzzle descriptions.

 To run these solutions, you will need gtest installed on your system among other standard C++ compilation reqs.
+Ideally a flavour of linux is used.
+I'm personally using wsl2 with ubuntu 20.

 # Acknowledgements